SirGavith/mg-functions/README.md

 To upload the functions

 - Zip up the mg-functions folder without tsconfig, .vscode,
+  - Make sure to zip the files directly, not the folder
 - Upload zip to azure blob storage
 - Generate SAS for uploaded zip
 - Copy SAS URL